-Join the Strathmore Speakers Series and Onondaga Free Library for an evening with historian and former curator of the Onondaga Historical Association, Dennis Connors.
-Mr. Connors will discuss the history of the Lyman Smith Family, best known for their L.C.
+The Strathmore Speakers Series and Onondaga Free Library’s September 2021 event featured historian and former curator of the Onondaga Historical Association, Dennis Connors.
+Mr. Connors discussed the history of the Lyman Smith Family, best known for their L.C.
 Smith Shotguns and Smith-Corona Typewriters.
-This talk will explore three generations of the Smith family and their residences as well as how the family’s fortune was made, spent, and dissipated.
-It promises to be an evening filled with interesting characters and images.
-A brief Q&A will follow.
+The talk explored three generations of the Smith family and their residences as well as how the family’s fortune was made, spent, and dissipated.
+It was an evening filled with interesting characters and images.

 About Dennis Connors

 Dennis Connors has worked in historical agencies since 1972 and as curator of history at the Onondaga Historical Association in Syracuse, New York from 1999 until his retirement in 2018.
 He was employed originally by the Association from 1992 to 1999 as its Executive Director.
 Previous to that, he was the Supervisor of Historic Resources for Onondaga County Parks for 14 years, overseeing three historic properties.
 He also served as executive director for the Landmarks Association of Central New York for three years.
 He recently was a contributing author for the New York State Encyclopedia Project and has authored and edited six books on Syracuse area history, the most recent being Syracuse’s Grand Hotel: A History, published in 2017.
 Mr. Connors has a history degree from the State University of NY at Buffalo with a concentration in museum studies.

 About Lyman Smith & the Smith Family Businesses